vuestorefront/vue-storefront/doc/FAQ and Receipes.md

 ### <a name="how-to-modify-schema"></a>How to add/remove/change field types in the ElasticSearch schema

 It's done via Database Tool schema changes.
 Please follow the instructions from the <a href="https://github.com/DivanteLtd/vue-storefront/blob/develop/doc/Database%20tool.md#chaning-the-index-structure--adding-new-fields--chaning-the-types">Database Tool Manual</a>

+### <a name="magento-extensions"></a>How to integrate 3rd party Magento extensions

+Unofrtunatelly Magento extensions are not compilant with any PWA available solution yet.
+So if You like to integrate some existing extensions the simplest way is to:

+a) expose the data via some Magento2 rest api endpoints;
+b) consume the endpoints in the VS using Vuex stores; <a href="https://github.com/DivanteLtd/vue-storefront#data-in-vue-storefront">Read more on Vuex in Vue Storefront</a>
+c) implement the UI in VS

+If the extensions are not playing with the User Interface, probably they will work with VS out of the box, as we're using the standard Magento2 API calls for the integration part.